Skip to main content

 Judge Morrison welcomes applications from law students from all professional and personal backgrounds, including but not limited to those with a demonstrated commitment to public service.

-Applicants should currently be in either their first or second year of law school.
 At this time, due to space constraints, Judge Morrison is not accepting applications from college or high school students, or from students obtaining other degrees.

-The summer internships are unpaid, but the Court will coordinate with students who have funding through fellowship programs, public interest scholarship programs, or other outside sources to meet all program requirements as applicable.
+Internships are unpaid, but the Court will coordinate with students who have funding through fellowship programs, public interest scholarship programs, or other outside sources to meet all program requirements as applicable.

 To apply, interested candidates should send a cover letter, resume, unofficial transcript, writing sample (whether legal or non-legal), and phone and email contact information for two references in a single, consolidated PDF file to the following email address: Morrison_Chambers@nyed.uscourts.gov.
-The subject line of the email should read “Application for Judicial Internship, Summer 2026,” and the PDF file name should include the candidate’s name.
+The subject line of the email should read “Application for Judicial Internship, Fall 2026,” and the PDF file name should include the candidate’s name.
 Candidates should not mail physical copies of applications to Judge Morrison’s chambers.
 Applications will be considered on a rolling basis until all internship positions are filled.